 Consultations and Cycle of Review

-- The Assistive Technology Specialist in Distance Education is available for consultations, reviews and to answer questions.
+- The Instructional Accessibility Specialist in Distance Education is available for consultations, reviews and to answer questions.

 - Faculty are encouraged to contact the Assistive Technology Specialist in Distance Education for a consultation before creating online materials, or to have their existing materials reviewed for accessibility.